PRIO criteria for phase-out substances and priority risk-reduction substances

 Phase-out substances

-Substances that possess the most severe hazardous properties for human health and the environment are called phase-out substances in PRIO and are most important to prioritise for replacement or avoiding.
-Phase-out substances are substances that are and may be identified as a substance of very high concern (SVHC) and may therefore gradually be subject to permit testing in the EU chemicals legislation REACH.
+Substances that possess the most severe hazardous properties for human health and the environment are called phase-out substances in PRIO and should be prioritised for substitution.
+Phase-out substances are substances that may be identified as a substances of very high concern (SVHC) and may therefore gradually be subject to authorisation the EU chemicals legislation REACH.
 Some of the phase-out substances are already banned or restricted in certain uses.

 • It is a substance with particularly hazardous properties.